kennethhas/CSCI-340-Project-1/documentation.md

 ### Data Structures Used and Why
 List<Job> jobs: Used to store the list of jobs.
 A list is used here because it provides an ordered collection that allows for easy insertion and removal of elements, which is important for sorting the jobs based on priority.
 ### Runtimes (Big-O)
+<u>Sorting jobs: </u>
-Sorting jobs: O(n log n) where n is the number of jobs.
-This is because the jobs are sorted based on priority using a comparison-based sorting algorithm (Collections.sort).
+The algo sorts the jobs according to their priority.
+Sorting has a time complexity O(n log n) where n is the number of jobs.
+This comes about because we use a comparison-based sort like quicksort or mergesort.
-Processing each job: O(n^2) where n is the number of jobs.
-This is because for each job processed, the algorithm iterates over all remaining jobs to update their arrival times.
+<u>Processing jobs:</u>
+As each job gets processed, the algorithm does some constant-time operations: it needs to peek and dequeue jobs, and update some job attributes.
+The good news is that all this can be done in O(1) time per operation, in the average case, for both the priority queues and the job attributes.

+<u>Completing all jobs: </u>
+Since each job will be processed exactly once, the total time it takes to process all jobs will be proportional to the number of jobs.
+The total time complexity will thus be only O(n), where n is the number of jobs.

+So the total time complexity of the Highest Priority algorithm is roughly O(n log n) for sorting the jobs, and O(n) for running the jobs, so the total time complexity of the algorithm is O(n log n).
 ### Summary of Results
 Process: Represents the job ID or process ID.
 Burst Time: Represents the CPU burst time required for the job.